MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 * [Vue.js (client-side JavaScript)][vue] for the frontend
 * [MongoDB][mongo] for the database (a non-relational, [NoSQL][nosql] database)

 You do not need to know any of these technologies, as your goal is only to install and run the application, not modify it.

 ## Getting started

 You should start by **forking** the [repository][repo] with the `Fork` button, and use your own copy of the repository instead of the provided one.
 This will make it easier for you to test the automated deployment at the end.

-You may then want to start by performing the required setup as described in the [project's `README`][readme].
-Where necessary, you will need to find installation instructions for Ubuntu (version 18.04 Bionic).
+You must then follow the instructions in the [project's `README`][readme] to install the necessary requirements and perform the initial setup.
+Where necessary, you will need to find installation instructions for Ubuntu (version 20.04 Focal).

 Before attempting to set up the systemd service, nginx configuration and automated deployment, you might want to simply run the application manually to make sure it works.

 You can do that with the following command on your server: